Code-Institute-Submissions/MS1-Cushings/README.md

 # Deployment:
 I used the Gitpod IDE to write the code, linked with Github it gives easy access to commit and push files to the repository.
-The deployed website is hosted on Github pages.
+The deployed website is hosted on Github pages, this was achieved via the repo's settings into source then select publishing source.
+To run the code locally: in repo click clone/download button, change location to where wanted, enter 'git clone' and paste url.

 # Credits:
 Code institute readme template used.